Supporting Rural Health

 Working with District Health Boards

-Used effectively and efficiently, this additional capacity can significantly help DHBs meet their elective surgery targets.
+Used effectively and efficiently, this additional capacity can significantly help district health boards meet their elective surgery targets.

 Working Alongside Host Sites

-The Mobile Surgical Unit (MSU) operates on a regular five-week circuit throughout rural NZ, operating out of 25 different rural locations.
+The mobile surgical unit operates on a regular five-week circuit throughout rural New Zealand, operating out of 25 different rural locations.
 Strong local partnerships are key to the service.
 More than half of the sites have now completed more than 1,000 operations, and many more are close to this figure.
 We truly appreciate the support we receive from these rural health providers.

-“We, the residents of the Clutha area, are so lucky to have such a wonderful service of five weekly visits from the Mobile Surgical Unit (MSU).
+“We, the residents of the Clutha area, are so lucky to have such a wonderful service of five weekly visits from the mobile surgical unit.
 It has saved so many patients over the past 17 years travelling out of town for their operations.
 We are also very fortunate to have such a wide range of specialists happy to come to Balclutha and operate on the surgical unit at least twice a year.
 This is a fantastic service and very much appreciated.” – Judy Nelson, a resident of Balclutha and staff member at Clutha Health First.

 © Mobile Health 2019